TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Wields might have occured for items that do not exist already.
 	- Especially after they get deleted
 	- Wields must be checked if targets belong to the entity

-- instead of notify_gui, have more flags, e.g. for pickup notifications
-	- pickups are not that predictable after all

 - We could opt for a longer float test running in the background for a second or two